siteorigin/snapshot/themes/snapshot/trunk/readme.txt

 License:
 -----------------------------------------------

-Photography WordPress Theme, Copyright 2012 SiteOrigin.com
+Snapshot WordPress Theme, Copyright 2012 SiteOrigin.com

-Photography a GPL theme.
+Snapshot a GPL theme.
 See license.txt

 This theme includes the following external libraries and resources